andl/docker-explain/network/iptables.md

 8. In=eth0, SRC=10.110.124.185 DST=172.17.0.5, DPT=6379

-  routing decision:
-  172.17.0.5 is the IP for current interface (veth72x2M5), so go to INPUT chain.
+   routing decision: Since 172.17.0.5 is the IP for current interface (veth72x2M5), so go to INPUT chain.
    Our redis process is listen on the interface, so the packet will be send to application.

    The request traversal flow has finished.

+### The response packet flow

-Now the response packets: Note that the bridge flow is not mentioned for simplify.
+Note that the bridge flow is not mentioned for simplify.

 1. In=docker0 OUT= SRC=172.17.0.5 DST=10.110.124.185 SPT=6379

    conntrack table mark this connection state from NEW to ESTABLISHED since the double direction packets has been seen by firewall.

    nats: prerouting is not consulted to RESTABLISHED connection.

+2. In=docker0 OUT=eth0 SRC=172.17.0.5 DST=10.110.124.185 SPT=6379

-2. Routing, the packet is routing to eth0 (the default gw).
+   Routing, the packet is routing to eth0 (the default gw).
-  In=docker0 OUT=eth0 SRC=172.17.0.5 DST=10.110.124.185 SPT=6379

    filter: forward
    MATCHES: -A FORWARD -i docker0 ! -o docker0 -j ACCEPT

 3. In=docker0 OUT=eth0 SRC=172.17.0.5 DST=10.110.124.185 SPT=6379

    nat: POSTROUTING
    MATCHES: -A POSTROUTING -s 172.17.0.0/16 ! -d 172.17.0.0/16 -j MASQUERADE

 4. In=docker0 OUT=eth0 SRC=10.110.124.185 DST=10.110.124.185 SPT=6379

    To the wire.

 Case 2 (local access)